Research and Evidence

 In this study, Australian osteopaths mainly see patients with acute or sub-acute musculoskeletal problems which are predominantly spinal conditions.
 A significant proportion of these patients have one or more co-existing condition, largely of the cardiovascular and respiratory systems, along with mental health disorders.
-The majority of patients have a significant improvement within few treatments, with infrequent and minor adverse events reported.
-These findings should be tested through multi-centred pragmatic trials of osteopathic practice.
+The majority of patients have significant improvement within a few treatments, with infrequent and minor adverse events reported.
+These findings should be tested through multi-centered pragmatic trials of osteopathic practice.

 Gert Bronfort, Mitch Haas, Roni Evans, Brent Leininger, Jay Triano